PrestaShop/prestashop.github.io/news/_posts/2020-11-30-from-legacy-to-future-architecture-connecting-the-dots.md

 Let's revisit the D in [SOLID][solid] for a minute.
 The [Dependency Inversion Principle][dependency-inversion-principle] states the following:

 > 1. High level modules should not depend on low level modules.
 Both must depend on abstractions.
 > 2. Abstractions should not depend on details.
-The details must depend on the abstractions.
+Details must depend on abstractions.

 The solution to this dilemma should actually be quite simple: by **making extensions rely on an API** (abstraction) rather than directly upon the Core, the Core will become free to evolve without introducing breaking changes for extensions.